Soyini Fraser

-Soyini Asanti Fraser (born 1990) is a Guyanese television host, dancer, model and beauty pageant titleholder, who won Miss Guyana 2016 and represented Guyana at Miss Universe 2016 pageant.
+Soyini Asanti Fraser (born 1990) is a Guyanese television host, dancer, model and beauty pageant titleholder, who also won Miss Guyana 2016 and represented Guyana at the Miss Universe 2016 pageant.

 Personal life

-Fraser consider herself is an independent, fearless and compassionate individual.
+Fraser considers herself as an independent, fearless and compassionate individual.
 She is a senior company member at The Classique Dance Company.
-She is also one of Guyana's travelling dance companies.
+She is also part of Guyana's travelling dance companies.

 Pageantry

 Miss Earth 2010

 On 4 December 2010, Soyini represented Guyana at Miss Earth 2010 pageant in Vietnam.

 Miss Guyana World 2011

 Fraser competed at Miss Guyana World 2011 and placed 1st runner-up.

 Miss Princess of the World 2011

 Soyini competed in Czech Republic and place Top 9.

 Miss UN 2012

 In 2012, Fraser competed in Miami, Florida, for Miss UN 2012 and won.
 This was her first International title.

 Miss Jamzone Guyana 2014

-Soyini is the Guyanese Beauty Queen won Miss Jamzone Guyana 2014 Guyana.
+Soyini won Miss Jamzone Guyana 2014 in Guyana.

 Miss Jamzone International 2014

-Soyini won Miss Jamzone International 2014 on 15 August 2014, in Georgetown, Guyana.Guyana.
+Soyini won Miss Jamzone International 2014 on 15 August 2014, in Georgetown, Guyana.